Monnica T. Williams, Ph.D.

 Dr. Williams has provided numerous media appearances.
 On television she has appeared on 20/20, a PBS documentary about OCD, and talk shows including Montel Williams.
 She has appeared on several radio shows, including NPR, and had been featured in numerous newspaper and magazine articles, including Parade Magazine and Women's Health.
 She has written for the New York Times and maintains a blog on Psychology Today called Culturally Speaking.

 Dr. Williams is an authority on sexual orientation-themed OCD (called SO-OCD or HOCD).
-She has published over 40 peer-reviewed articles, book chapters, and scientific reports, with a focus on anxiety disorders and cultural differences, including articles about OCD best practices.
+She has published over 50 peer-reviewed articles, book chapters, and scientific reports, with a focus on anxiety disorders and cultural differences, including articles about OCD best practices.
 These have appeared in scientific journals including Journal of Anxiety Disorders, Behavior Research and Therapy, Clinical Case Studies, Depression and Anxiety, and JAMA Psychiatry.
-She is on the editorial board of the Journal of Obsessive-Compulsive and Related Disorders.
+She is on the editorial board of the Journal of Obsessive-Compulsive and Related Disorders, and associate editor of BMC Psychiatry.
 Her work has been funded by local and federal competitive grants, including the National Institutes of Health.